r-crosswords/aotw/exolve-README.md

 "Reveal/Clear all" controls buttons also include revealing/clearing answers to these questions apart from showing/hiding annos/explanations/ninas.

+If there are placeholder entries (for orphan clues—i.e., for clues without known cells), they do NOT get cleared with 'clear this/all'.
+For clearing all such placeholder entries forcibly, click on the 'Clear all' button when there are no entries in the grid (eg, by clicking it a _second_ time).
+This option is only there in puzzles that have such placeholder entries, and in such puzzles, a tooltip is shown over the 'Clear all' button to let the user know.

 If the setter has set up a submit URL (with an exolve-submit section—the URL can be set up using a Google Form, for instance), then there is a *Submit* buttion.